A Complete SAS Tutorial – Learn Advanced SAS Programming in 10 Mins

-‘What is SAS’ is the first question that generally comes first to our mind when we hear the word ‘SAS’.
-But the first question should be why was it generated and developed in the first place.
-To handle tonnes of data generated each day requires some statistical tool.
+We require some statistical tools to handle the tonnes of data generated each day.
 Structuring and analyzing the data is the main task, followed by strategic decision making.
 It can be directly said that the cause and excess of data, led to the efficient generation of data analysis tools like SAS.

 Let’s understand this with an example, have you ever wondered, why is a billing point at the mall, loaded with gum and candies on its sides.